 In 1960, Hjördis Niven penned a lengthy account of her pre-Niven days for a Swedish women’s magazine.
-Despite her huge success as a model in the 1940s, she didn’t exactly go on about it.
-No particular achievements were mentioned, or details and dates of events that she took part in.
+Despite her massive success as a model in the 1940s, she didn’t exactly go on about it.
+No particular achievements were mentioned, nor were details and dates of events in which she participated.
 Instead, the description of finding her feet at Leja lead straight into stories of romance and heartache in Stockholm.

-“That was before Leja, during my time at business school, when I was working at a patisserie in order to pay for my studies.
-He was a pilot, and he used to come in and drink coffee.
+“That was before Leja, during my time at business school, when I worked at a patisserie to pay for my studies.
+He was a pilot and used to come in and drink coffee.
 We started chatting, and I thought he was the most handsome man I had ever seen.
-It wasn’t just his uniform… he was so much older than me, and seemed so urbane and manly.”
+It wasn’t just his uniform… he was so much older than me and seemed so urbane and manly.”

 “One night after the patisserie closed, he followed me to the door.
 We chatted happily all the way home.
-That is, it was probably him who talked and me who listened – and every minute I thought he became more and more wonderful.
-After that, we began to meet up quite often, and I fell in love with him.
-My old dreams of marrying a doctor were forgotten, now I dreamed the more usual fantasy of a tall man in uniform.”
+That is, probably he talked, and I listened – and every minute, I thought he became more and more wonderful.
+After that, we met up quite often, and I fell in love with him.
+My old dreams of marrying a doctor were forgotten.
+Now I dreamed the more usual fantasy of a tall man in uniform.”

 “After we’d known each other for about three months, he called and asked me to have dinner with him.
 I was more than happy to – I felt, in some way, that there was something special about this dinner.
 And there was, but not in the way I imagined.”